nickp60/riboSeed/README.md

 * R (don't ask...)
 * SPAdes v3.8 or higher
 * SMALT (tested with 0.7.6)
+** see notes below
 * SAMTools (must be 1.3.1 or above)
 * QUAST (tested with 4.1)
 * Barrnap (must be 0.7 or above)
+** note that barrnap has certain Perl requirements that may not be included on your machine.
+Ensure barrnap runs fine before trying riboSnag.py
 ## Note on installation of SMALT

 Must have bambamc installed!
 If you get an error as follows,